Top Songbirds in America

 The song of the hermit thrush isn’t nearly as sweet and heart-tugging, but its rapid, liquid melody resonates with our ears because it follows some of our own musical scales, a trait that researchers only confirmed last November after carefully analyzing recordings.

-Sparrows and finches.
 Every one of our native sparrows (more than two dozen species) has a song, and many are sweet and melodic.
 Listen for the common, brown-streaked song sparrow, which begins singing in late winter.
 House finches are among the earliest singers, beginning their complicated warbling not long after the turn of the year.
-Seeds are what all of these dozens of species prefer, so stock up on white proso millet for sparrows, sunflower seeds for finches and nyjer for a treat.
+These species prefer seeds, so stock up on white proso millet for sparrows, sunflower seeds for finches and nyjer for a treat.

-Mimic thrushes.
 Northern mockingbirds, gray catbirds and thrashers have charming songs, but they can imitate other sounds, too.
 You’ll hear them singing at dawn, dusk and off and on throughout the day.
 They’ll sometimes sing at night, too.
 The mockingbird in particular may take it to extremes, holding forth for hours from the rooftop right over your bed.
+Learn more about thrasher birds.

-Grosbeaks.
 Less common than other songsters, the rose-breasted, black-headed and blue grosbeaks are all melodic warblers within their nesting ranges or along their spring migration routes.
 Once a rarity at feeders, they’re becoming more and more frequent visitors.
 They’ll eagerly eat sunflower seeds, as well as small, soft fruits from bushes or trees.
+Learn the grosbeaks backyard birders should know.

 The most familiar grosbeak is one we don’t usually think of, although its heavy bill says otherwise.
-It’s the northern cardinal, one of our most abundant and beautiful backyard singers.
+It’s the Northern cardinal, one of our most abundant and beautiful backyard singers.
+Learn what a cardinal’s call sounds like.

 Insects and fruit are the natural menu for most of our finest songsters, including thrushes, orioles, tanagers, mimic thrushes and many grosbeaks.
 The more trees, shrubs and other plants in your yard, the more of these birds you’re likely to hear as they forage for insects and other natural food.